ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

 {: #validating-your-migration-on-prem}
 {: step}

-After your server migration, validate your compute resources, such as applications and data, and update or validate the following:
+After your server migration, validate your compute resources, such as applications and data.
+Update or validate the following items:
 1. Access the target server.
 2. Check partitions and volumes.
 3. Check the applications.